andrewmclagan/the-weather-droid/README.md

 ### The Solution

 The bot basically consumes the Twitter v1.1 API, socket streaming direct messages (to user `@TheWeatherDroid`) and parsing the content through some basic reg-ex functions.
 There is a very basic/loose natural language algorithm that responds to requests for weather data in plain english.
+Temperature is determined as "relative temperature" via a **Heat Index** algorithem https://en.wikipedia.org/wiki/Heat_index.

+See Roadmap for more information.

+### Installation

+The application has very minimal dependencies and requirements aside from a typical NodeJS stack.

+1. Simply clone this repository.
+2. Install the dependencies via `npm install`
+3. Run the bot via `node app`

+### Deployment

+On such a small project its difficult to demonstrate proper deployment practices.
+In reality I would implement CI (continuous Integration) and automated test suites for solid health checks.

+Currently deploying on **Linode Cloud Infrastructure** via **Forge** provisioning and deployment service.

 ### Roadmap